 Single Vendor: We estimate the fair value of a portion of our senior-subordinated trust structures using the single vendor valuation technique at the security level as a proxy for estimating loan fair value.
+We also estimate the fair value of our reverse mortgages using the single vendor valuation technique.
 This valuation technique estimates fair value based upon prices received from one specific vendor.
 These loans are classified as Level 3 of the valuation hierarchy because significant inputs are unobservable.